Pejoal/Social-Media-Platform/README.md

 2. The Ability to Create, Edit, Delete & Like ( Posts, Comments & Replies )
 3. The Ability to See Post, Comment & Reply Likers
 4. Automatic Sending Notification Email To User With Appropriate Details When...
-> - Post, Comment & Reply Got Liked
+> - Post, Coment & Reply Got Liked
 > - Someone Comment on a Post
 > -	Someone Reply on a Comment
 > -	Someone Send a Friendship Request